FAQs Please refer to the below for our answers to our most frequently-asked-questions.

 Is any protective clothing necessary?

 Most of the activity is the preparation of a stencil which requires paper and pencil, scissors or in case of older participants, scalpels.
 The spin painting uses water-washable paints.
-The actual printing phase uses a fabric ink, which once dried is wash-fast.
+The actual printing phase uses a fabric ink, which once dried and heat-cured is wash-fast.
 I keep very close supervision of this part, and if instructions are followed closely, no ink will be transferred to clothing.
 I recommend that ties are removed or tucked in and very loose sleeves are rolled up to prevent accidental contact.
 I can supply an apron if there are any concerns on this point.

 Can we bring our own music?